PMCC-BioinformaticsCore/janis/docs/tutorials/tutorial1.md

 ## Workflow + Translation

-Hopefully you have a workflow that looks like the following!
+Hopefully now you have a workflow that looks like the following!

 ```python
 from janis_core import WorkflowBuilder, String